newtdb/db/doc/getting-started.rst

   >>> connection.commit()

-Or, if we decise we made a mistake, we can abort any changes made since the last commit::
+Or, if we decide we made a mistake, we can abort any changes made since the last commit::

   >>> connection.abort()

 Above, we used the ``newt.db.Object`` class to create new objects.
-This class creates objects that behave a little bit like Javascript objects.
+This class creates objects that behave a little bit like JavaScript objects.
 They're just generic containers for properties.
 They're handy for playing, and when you have a little data to store and you don't want to bother making a custom class.